Connecting Splunk

 Enter Connection Details

 You provide your Splunk connection details: host URL, port, and authentication.
 Use the same credentials or tokens you use for Splunk Web or the Splunk API.
 Deslicer stores these securely and uses them only when agents call Splunk tools.
+Sensitive fields like passwords and tokens are automatically masked in the editor — you see dots instead of the actual value.
 If you use Splunk Cloud, use the appropriate API endpoint and token.

 Verify the Connection